Erdogan is a 'family' in Turkey's conservative heartland - ExBulletin

 Erdogan is a ‘family’ in Turkey’s conservative heartland

-Bayburt, Turkey (AFP) — Old Fiat cars and yellow tulips dot the town of Bayburt in eastern Turkey, the heart of President Recep Tayyip Erdogan’s ultra-loyal conservative base, poised to extend his rule of two decades until 2028.
+Bayburt (Türkiye) (AFP) Old Fiat cars and yellow tulips dot the eastern Turkish town of Bayburt, the heart of President Recep Tayyip Erdogan’s ultra-loyal conservative base, poised to extend his two-decade rule until 2028.

 Betraying a serene calm that hangs over the picturesque province of the same name, Bayburt voters brought Erdogan to life in the first round of Turkey’s presidential election on May 14.